websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/migration-from-audience-targeting/migrating-user-segments.md

 # Migrating User Segments

 A user segment represents a subset of users with a common set of properties.
-[Segmentation](./segmentation/creating-and-managing-user-segments.md) in Liferay DXP 7.2+ works similarly to Audience Targeting in previous Liferay DXP versions.
-In Audience Targeting, you create rules that users must match to belong to a user segment.
-In Segmentation, you create conditions that can be combined in different ways to define complex filters.
-For more information on how to create user Segments, see [Creating and Managing User Segments](./segmentation/creating-and-managing-user-segments.md).
+[Segmentation](../segmentation/creating-and-managing-user-segments.md) in Liferay DXP 7.2+ works similarly to Audience Targeting in previous Liferay DXP versions.
+In Audience Targeting, you create *rules* that users must match to belong to a user segment.
+In Segmentation, you create *conditions* that can be combined in different ways to define complex filters.
+For more information on how to create user Segments, see [Creating and Managing User Segments](../segmentation/creating-and-managing-user-segments.md).

 ## Upgrade Paths for Audience Targeting Rules

-Due to the similarities between Audience Targeting user segments and Liferay DXP 7.2+ Segments, certain data is migrated automatically during the Liferay upgrade process.
+Due to the similarities between Audience Targeting user segments and Liferay DXP 7.2+ Segments, most of your configuration is automatically transferred into Liferay Segmentation during the upgrade.
 The following table shows the upgrade path for Audience Targeting rules when migrating to Liferay Segments conditions:

 | Audience Targeting Rule | Segment Condition | Upgrade Path |
 | ---                     | ---                     | --- |